-We observe that the global CSG approach adopted by \textit{NH-Rep}~\cite{Guo2022NHRep} for the same task often leads to failure cases in highly concave and narrow regions because multiple surface patches need to be carefully merged in a global manner to avoid undesired interference (cf. Fig.~\ref{fig:nhrep_failure}).
+We observe that the global CSG approach adopted by \textit{NH-Rep}~\cite{Guo2022NHRep} for the same task often leads to failure cases in highly concave and narrow regions (cf. Fig.~\ref{fig:nhrep_failure}).
+This is because merging zero-level sets of multiple surface patches requires careful coordination to avoid undesired interference (cf. Fig.~\ref{fig:clique}).
 Since the intersection of two or more surface patches forming a sharp geometric feature (edges or corners) is only a local operation, we propose to use a {\em merge grid} for robustly modeling sharp features of a given shape in a local manner.
 Specifically, the merge grid uses an octree structure to adaptively subdivide the spatial domain into cubic cells so that each leaf cell ideally contains no more than \textit{one} sharp feature to simplify the task.
-Therefore, our approach circumvents the difficulty in merging multiple patches into various sharp features globally~\cite{Guo2022NHRep} by adopting a divide-and-conquer strategy for merging multiple patches in a local region, thereby achieving robust and superior performance for modeling various geometric features as shown in Fig.~\ref{fig:teaser}.
+This simplifies the task by circumventing the difficulty in merging learned SDFs of multiple patches and trimming off the \textit{extraneous zero-level sets} (c.f.
+Fig.~\ref{fig:clique}) into various sharp features globally, as encountered in~\cite{Guo2022NHRep}.
+By adopting a divide-and-conquer strategy for merging learned SDFs of multiple patches in a local region, our approach achieves robust and superior performance for modeling various geometric features, as shown in Fig.~\ref{fig:teaser}.

 Besides sharp features, our local approach is also capable of modeling \textbf{thin geometric features} and \textbf{open surface boundaries}.
-In a general sense, a slender tube or a narrow gap/slit is considered a thin geometric feature (e.g. columns 1,2,4 in Fig.~\ref{fig:our_show}).
+In a general sense, a slender tube or a narrow gap/slit is considered a thin geometric feature (e.g. columns 1, 2, and 4 of Fig.~\ref{fig:our_show}).
 By adopting a local approach, \textit{Patch-Grid} robustly models {\em thin geometric features} by placing spatially proximal but disjoint surface patches in different patch volumes which may overlap.
 In this way, the distance fields induced by the different surface patches do not interfere with each other, thereby enabling the modeling of narrow gaps or thin solids formed by these surface patches.
-Furthermore, we model a boundary curve of an open surface patch as a result of the trimming operation.
-Therefore, modeling a boundary curve amounts to constructing a trimming surface followed by a trimming operation, which can be performed locally to produce accurate results.
+Furthermore, we model a boundary curve of an open surface patch as the result of a trimming operation.
+This involves constructing a trimming surface followed by a trimming operation, which can be performed locally to produce accurate results.